andrebrogard/katacoda-scenarios/datadog-tutorial/step5.md

 `docker run --network=host -d --env INTERVAL_MS=100 --name todo_bot brogard/simple_datadog_tutorial_user_bot`{{execute}}

-**Note:** If you cannot start this bot, it is because you forgot to delete the one before.
-Run the commands that you find in **Clean up** step below.
+**Note:** If you cannot start this bot, it is because you forgot to delete the one from step 2.
+Run the commands that you find in **Clean up** below.

 ## Let's Watch!